michaelakorede/darey.class-pbl/Project2.md

 ![security script that comes pre-installed with MySQL](https://user-images.githubusercontent.com/83889926/156263548-ff762a1b-b182-4495-a33b-85d38caaf4ee.PNG)

-This will ask if you want to configure the VALIDATE PASSWORD PLUGIN.

-Answer Y for yes, or anything else to continue without enabling.

 ## When you’re finished, test if you’re able to log in to the MySQL console by typing:

 ![Login to MySQL](https://user-images.githubusercontent.com/83889926/156263612-0aba5a3a-df02-4c14-ada3-34f42c5d558b.PNG)

 > sudo mysql
-This will connect to the MySQL server as the administrative database user root, which is inferred by the use of sudo when running this command.
-You should see output like this:

 ![MYSQL Installed](https://user-images.githubusercontent.com/83889926/156263835-f1b1b6a5-6910-485c-b9ac-0d5c57c3f6ca.PNG)

-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 11
-Server version: 8.0.22-0ubuntu0.20.04.3 (Ubuntu) Copyright (c) 2000, 2020, Oracle and/or its affiliates.
-All rights reserved.
-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

 > mysql>
 To exit the MySQL console, type:
 > mysql> exit

 ### STEP THREE:  INSTALLING PHP